 In 1984, six scholarships were awarded to six students.
-In 2009, 112 students received funds totaling $135,000.
-To date the foundation has awarded over 2,000 scholarships totaling $2,290,000.
-The Foundation is currently overseen by the an all-volunteer, 26-member Board of Trustees whose job is to raise funds and disperse the scholarships.
+In 2017, 120 students received funds totaling $200,000.
+To date the Foundation has awarded over 2,800 scholarships totaling $3,60,000.
+The Foundation is currently overseen by the an all-volunteer, Board of Trustees whose job is to raise funds and disperse the scholarships.

 The WSF’s ability to award this many scholarships is realized by the continual fundraising and receipt of gifts from individuals, businesses and organizations.
 The donated funds are invested and the income derived is used to fund awarding of scholarship monies.
 One of the foundation’s major fund raising activities is the Joe Morgan Celebrity Golf Tournament presented by the Walpole Co-op Bank, which is held the first Monday in October at the Walpole Country Club.

 Contributions may qualify the donor to establish a scholarship in the name of their choosing.
 Alternatively, monies can be donated to the general fund or to a specific already named scholarship.